Audrey Hepburn

 The wedding of Audrey Hepburn and Andrea Dotti

-The actress bought a small villa, which they named La Paisible (The Tranquil), in the Swiss village of Tolochenaz.
-Audrey did most of the housework herself, especially cooking, following the example of her mother, a baroness who was not afraid of hard work during difficult times.
-Later, she moved to Italy with her first son, but she always considered Tolochenaz her home.
+She bought a small villa in the Swiss village of Tolochenaz, which they named La Paisible (The Tranquil).
+Audrey did most of the housework herself, especially the cooking—following her mother's example, a baroness who wasn't afraid of hard work during tough times.
+She later moved to Italy with Sean, but always considered Tolochenaz her true home.

 Audrey Hepburn at home